Placing requests and admissions to school

 - require the formation of an additional class or appointment of an additional teacher at a future stage of the child's education at primary school;

 - have the consequence that the capacity of the school would be exceeded in terms of pupil numbers;

 - mean that the education is not suited to the child;

-- in the case of special schools, the child does not have additional support needs requiring the education or facilities available;
+- in the case of special schools, mean the child does not have additional support needs requiring the education or facilities available;

 - in the case of mainstream schools, the education provided would not be suited to the child or would cause unreasonable expenditure.